Rankings: What do they mean to Mount Holyoke?

 What it measures: student experience, sustainability (full methodology)

-National Top Twenty-Five Lists for Mount Holyoke: #2 LGBTQ-Friendly, #6 Professors Get High Marks, #6 Most Active Student Government, #8 Best College Library, #11 Best Schools for Making an Impact, #12 Best Classroom Experience, #15 Most Beautiful Campus, #16 Most Liberal Students and #21 Best Financial Aid.
+National Top Twenty Lists for Mount Holyoke: #2 LGBTQ-Friendly, #4 Professors Get High Marks, #6 Most Active Student Government, #8 Best College Library, #11 Best Schools for Making an Impact, #12 Best Classroom Experience, #15 Most Beautiful Campus, #16 Most Liberal Students and #21 Best Financial Aid.

 Other Mount Holyoke ratings: included in “The Best 385 Colleges,” “Best Northeastern Colleges,” “Green Colleges” and “Best Value Colleges” lists.

-This ranking has been around for more than two decades, The Princeton Review’s The Best 384 Colleges consistently recognizes Mount Holyoke College.
+This ranking has been around for more than two decades.
+The Princeton Review’s The Best 385 Colleges consistently recognizes Mount Holyoke College.
 The Princeton Review does not rank by number, but rather names institutions based on student surveys and data that are collected directly from the institution.
-Inclusion in The Princeton Review list is based on exceptional academics, financial aid, student life, sustainability, and other factors.
-In addition to the “best colleges” list, Princeton Review publishes annual lists of the top 20 schools in a large variety of student-experience measures.
+Inclusion in The Princeton Review is based on exceptional academics, financial aid, student life, sustainability and other factors.
+In addition to the “best colleges” list, The Princeton Review publishes annual lists of the top 20 schools in a large variety of student-experience measures.